alex-ho/stiletto/README.md

 - npm start
 - (in a separate terminal) npm run electron

+You can also run Flow to type-check our Javascript.
+Run this with:
+- npm run flow

 This will open both a tab in your default browser and an Electron window that should render the same view.
 I'll look into how I can make this a single action, but I suspect it will require ejecting the application (info about that below).